btf7/6502-Assembler/README.md

 Comments are added with a `;`.
 Everything after a `;` in a line is ignored.

-Everything (except hex values) is case-sensitive.
-All instructions and pseudo-ops must be in full caps.
+Constants and labels are case-sensitive.
+All instructions and pseudo-ops except LO and HI can be uppercase, lowercase, or a mix of both.
+LO and HI must be uppercase.

 Numbers can be inputted in 3 ways: decimal (`123`), hex (`$A1`), or binary (`%10101010`).